 Chick Webb, drums, directing: Mario Bauza, first trumpet; Bobby Stark and Taft Jordan, trumpets; George Matthews, Nat Story and Sandy Williams, trombones; Garvin Bushell, Louis Jordan, alto saxophones; Teddy McRae, Wayman Carver, tenor saxophones; Tommy Fulford, piano; Bobby Johnson, guitar; Beverly Peer, bass.

-William Henry “Chick” Webb (1909-1939) was a phenomenon.
+William Henry “Chick” Webb (1905-1939) was a phenomenon.
+(See the birth certificate of Chick Webb below.)
 He was injured as an infant due to a fall down several steps, damaging a number of vertebrae in his back.
 After back surgery, he never regained full mobility.
 This tragic situation was further complicated by tuberculosis of the spine.
 He never exceeded four feet one inch in height, had the appearance of a hunchback, and lived with constant pain.
 Nevertheless, from childhood, he demonstrated iron willpower which eventually allowed him to overcome not only his physical disabilities, but to succeed as a musician and bandleader in a society where he had to contend with racism, Jim Crow segregation, and the worst economic depression in American history.

 A physician suggested that to strengthen Webb’s upper body, he play the drums.
 Although it would be some time before Chick could afford drums, from early childhood he was drumming on anything and practically everything in the Webb home.
 As a boy, he busked on the streets of Baltimore, his hometown, performing flashy drumming tricks on anything close at hand.
 He also sold newspapers to raise the money needed to buy his first set of used drums, which he was able to do at age eleven.
 Soon he was working at any job he could find with bands in Baltimore.
 By age fifteen, he decided to move to Harlem, and see how he would fare there in an atmosphere of almost nonstop music.
 His rapidly developing skills as a drummer, his driving intensity as a performer, and his tenacity moved him steadily up the pecking order of Harlem drummers in the late 1920s.
 By starting to appear at jam sessions with other young Afro-American musicians, he eventually formed associations with men who would become legendary in jazz, including alto saxophonists Johnny Hodges (his first cousin), Benny Carter, and bandleader Duke Ellington.
 (At left: Chick Webb and Duke Ellington.)